Shi-chang/project-hotel-reservation-application/README.md

 Different layers were used to support modularization and decoupling.
 Layering was achieved by ensuring that there are no cross-communication calls from one layer to another.

 # Acknowledgements
-I would like to thank the instructor for the course, Jeff Phillips from Udacity, for providing a clear and easy to understand course module.
+I would like to thank the instructor of the course, Jeff Phillips from Udacity, for providing a clear and easy to understand course module.